tamedia-adtec/goldbach-hiring-challenges/senior-ts-node-efficient-render/README.md

 - **Optimized Loading**: Prioritize displaying site names and display names first, then compute additional stats asynchronously.
 - **Consistent Format**: Ensure a uniform approach to handling API responses.
 - **Documentation**: Briefly explain your approach, trade-offs, and improvements.
+- **Requests in Stats**: The total number of requests is part of the stats object in site details.

 ---

 ## Requirements

 1. **Investigate the API Responses**
    - Familiarize yourself with the structure of each API response.
    - Identify potential pitfalls (e.g., missing or undefined values).

 2. **Create a Function**
    - Implement a function (or multiple functions) to efficiently fetch site names, display names, and compute request totals.
    - Prioritize displaying names and display names as soon as they are available.
    - Fetch additional stats asynchronously to avoid UI blocking.

 3. **Return & Display**
    - Gather data from the API and ensure a smooth user experience.
    - Return results in a consistent format (e.g., an array of objects containing name, displayName, and total requests).
    - Display the results in a browser UI if possible; otherwise, log them to the console.

 4. **Document Your Decisions**
    - Explain your approach (in code comments or a separate doc).
    - Describe how API responses are handled and why certain decisions were made.
    - Outline the structure of your returned data.

 ---